nicklockwood/layout/README.md

 > No. See the [Manual Integration](#manual-integration) section above.

-*Q. When I launched my app, Layout asked me to select a source file and I chose the wrong one, now my app crashes on launch.
+*Q. When I launched my app, Layout asked me to select a source file and I chose the wrong one, now my app isn't working correctly.
 What do I do?

-> If the app displays a Red Box, you can reset it with Cmd-Alt-R. If it's actually crashing, the best option is to delete the app from the Simulator then re-install it.
+> If the app runs OK, or displays a Red Box, you can reset it with Cmd-Alt-R. If it's actually crashing, the best option is to delete the app from the Simulator then re-install it.